James H. Fay: Biography

 James H. Fay was born in Manhattan, New York on April 29, 1899.
 He was educated in Manhattan and graduated from De La Salle Institute.

 World War I

 In 1917, he enlisted in the New York National Guard's 69th Infantry Regiment.
 The regiment was federalized for World War I service as the 165th Infantry; Fay served in France and attained the rank of private first class.
 Fay was wounded during the war and lost his left leg below the knee, and he received the Purple Heart.
 He was discharged from the military in 1919.

 Early career

 In 1923, Fay was appointed secretary to the president of Bellevue and Allied Hospitals.
 In 1929, he received his LL.B. degree from Brooklyn Law School.
-His continued his civilian career as a government official; he was New York City's deputy commissioner and acting commissioner of hospitals from from 1929 to 1934 and the Internal Revenue Service's chief field deputy for New York's 3rd district from 1935 to 1938.
+His continued his civilian career as a government official; he was New York City's deputy commissioner and acting commissioner of hospitals from 1929 to 1934 and the Internal Revenue Service's chief field deputy for New York's 3rd district from 1935 to 1938.